New Outlook for Mac Won’t Find Your CAC Certificates — Here’s the Fix

 Step 4 — Disable CryptoTokenKit’s Native PIV Driver Conflict

-This is the step that most guides skip. macOS’s built-in CryptoTokenKit PIV driver and OpenSC’s CTK extension will fight over the same card if you let them.
+This is the step most guides skip — and it’s where things fall apart if you don’t know about it. macOS’s built-in CryptoTokenKit PIV driver and OpenSC’s CTK extension will fight over the same card simultaneously.
 You need to tell the native driver to stand down for your specific card, or disable it globally if you only use CAC cards on this machine.

 To disable the native PIV driver system-wide: